MidoriChainDev/Masternode/README.md

 # Midori Coin

 Shell script to install a `Midori Coin Masternode` on a Linux server running Ubuntu 16.04.
-This script will support installing 3 Midori masternodes on the same VPS.
+Midori does not support multiple masternodes on the same server.

 ## Installation